Akir4d/JACAT/README.md

 ### Setup Guide

 1. git clone this repo
-2. Create a database (e.g. named "ci_bootstrap_3"), then import /sql/latest.sql into MySQL server
+2. Create a database (e.g. named "jacat"), then import /sql/latest.sql into MySQL server
 3. Inside /application/config/ copy "database.model.php" as "database.php" and make sure that database config is set correctly
 4. You should be able to access Frontend Website, Admin Panel and API Site (with Swagger Doc) respectively
 5. Visit the Demo Controllers (exist in both Frontend / Admin Panel / API) for sample usage